 4.6 For Members, AirHelp will waive its Service Fee and Legal Action Fee, if applicable, for AirHelp’s delivery of Justice as a Service for the Claims for bookings that are covered by the Membership.

-4.10 For the Membership as a period subscription, the Membership shall be automatically renewed for one year thereafter until and unless the Member chooses to cancel the Membership, which can be done i) by the Member, when logged into its account and choose “Manage Membership” in the dashboard and clicks “Cancel Membership”, or ii) by the Member providing AirHelp with a written notice of its desire not to automatically renew the Membership, sent to: [email protected]
+4.11 For the Membership as a period subscription, the Membership shall be automatically renewed for one year thereafter until and unless the Member chooses to cancel the Membership, which can be done i) by the Member, when logged into his/her account and choosing “Manage Membership” in the dashboard and clicking “Cancel Membership”, or ii) by the Member providing AirHelp with a written notice of his/her desire not to automatically renew the Membership, sent to: [email protected]

 Article 5: Fees and Payments